zarradeth/JumpKing-Punishment/docs/FeedbackDeviceSetup.md

 # Feedback Device Setup

 Depending on the force feedback device you are using the Punishment Mod will need information to allow external control of/iteraction with the device.
-The settings for these devices can be found in the 'Device Options' menu opeion after selecting the installed mod in your mod list.
+The settings for these devices can be found in the 'Device Options' menu option after selecting the installed mod in your mod list.

 ![image](https://github.com/user-attachments/assets/29ea525e-3a92-435b-afdc-e10830fefb70)